 We can focus so much on physical attributes that we forget the many qualities that men find attractive that have nothing to do with appearance.
 They can be attracted to your intelligence, personality, and kind heart as well as many other traits.

-For one thing, men are not a monolith, so there is actually a lot of variation regarding what they find and don’t find attractive, as it is for women.
-But when you’re dating and looking for Mr. Right, you want to showcase your best features, and it would be nice to know what Mr. Right finds sexy to know what to focus on more, right?
+All men are not the same so there is a great deal of variation regarding what men find and don’t find attractive, as it is for women.
+But when you’re dating and looking for Mr. Right, you want to know how to attract a man.
+You want to showcase your best features.
+So, it would be nice to know what Mr. Right finds sexy to know what to focus on more, right?

-Check out the top 5 false beliefs about what traits men find attractive, according to research:
+Check out the top 5 false beliefs about what traits men find attractive in women, according to research:

 You can never be too rich or too thin.
 Words of wisdom that have been on women’s (and men’s) minds for years, but when it comes to the thin part, research seems to disagree.

 Mind you, there is a 71 billion dollar industry that desperately wants this saying to be true.
 The weight loss industry has lots to gain from making women feel like they constantly need a lower BMI to make themselves attractive.
 Even if research shows 95% of diets fail, it doesn’t stop a lot of women from trying.

 But Professor Devendra Singh of the University of Texas found that men don’t care about your BMI.
 Singh and her colleagues actually published an article in 2010 in Evolution and Human Behavior that body mass index, or BMI, wasn’t a big factor for men in finding women attractive.
 What they do care about is your waist-to-hip (WTH) ratio.
 Men find a lower WTH ratio very attractive, no matter the actual pounds on the scale.